thomasdondorf/puppeteer-cluster/README.md

   - `timeout` <[number]> Specify a timeout for all tasks.
 Defaults to `30000` (30 seconds).
   - `monitor` <[boolean]> If set to `true`, will provide a small command line output to provide information about the crawling process.
 Defaults to `false`.
   - `workerCreationDelay` <[number]> Time between creation of two workers.
 Set this to a value like `100` (0.1 seconds) in case you want some time to pass before another worker is created.
 You can use this to prevent a network peak right at the start.
 Defaults to `0` (no delay).
+  - `puppeteer` <[Object]> In case you want to use a different puppeteer library (like [puppeteer-core](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteer-vs-puppeteer-core) or [puppeteer-extra](https://github.com/berstend/puppeteer-extra)), pass the object here.
+If not set, will default to using puppeteer.
+When using `puppeteer-core`, make sure to also provide `puppeteerOptions.executablePath`.
 - returns: <[Promise]<[Cluster]>>

 The method launches a cluster instance.